BiiLabs/ubin-quorum/README.md

 quorum-genesis	QuorumNetworkManager
 setup
 ```
+It is recommended to **backup your VM** as regular snapshots before each subsequent sections.

 ## B. Configure Quorum nodes using Quorum Network Manager (QNM)

 Preparation for setting up new Quorum Raft network:

 The VM setup for this document assumes VM nx01 is the Coordinator node and MAS Regulator node.

+You can follow the ubin VMs IP config [here](https://hackmd.io/JuKjj8ZCRj-8JIU8_QieYw?view).

 ### 1. Pre-requisites to be executed on all the nodes
 ```sh